vigindian/flask-app/README.md

 ## 5. Apache WSGI Setup
 In a production environment, it is recommended to run a flask application via Apache or a similar application:
-- Install and configure apache
+- Install and configure apache.
-- Install the Apache WSGI module
+- Install the Apache WSGI module.
-- apache_flaskapp.conf.sample: sample apache wsgi config to run this flask-app
+- apache_flaskapp.conf.sample: sample apache wsgi config to run this flask-app.
 - This app uses a test user to show the authenticated user in app UI.
 You can get Apache to pass the REMOTE_USER variable to the app, which can be shown in the UI.
+- All the 'print' messages in the app will go to Apache logs.